 UniConfig Node Manager

-The responsibility of this component is to maintain configuration on devices based on intended configuration.
-Each device and its configuration is represented as a node in the uniconfig topology and the configuration of this node is described by using OpenConfig YANG models.
-The Northbound API of Uniconfig Manager (UNM) is RPC driven and provides functionality for commit with automatic rollback and synchronization of configuration from the network.
+This component is responsible for maintaining the configuration on devices based on their intended configuration.
+Each device and its configuration are represented as a node in the UniConfig topology.
+The node's configuration is described using OpenConfig YANG models.

-In the case where the configuration of one device fails, the UNM executes automatic rollback where the previous configuration is restored on all modified devices.
+If configuration fails for one device, UNM executes an automatic rollback where the previous configuration is restored on all modified devices.

-Synchronization from the network reads configuration from devices and stores it as an actual state to the OPER DS.
+Synchronization from the network reads configurations from devices and stores them as actual states in the Operational datastore.